EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

     Set-ADDomainMode -Identity ad.adatum.com -DomainMode Windows2016Domain
     ````

+    If you receive an error message **Set-ADDomainMode : A referral was returned from the server**, restart both domain controllers and try again.

+    ````powershell
+    Restart-Computer -ComputerName vn1-srv5, vn2-srv1 -WsmanAuthentication Default
+    ````

+1. At the prompt **Performing the operation "Set" on target "DC=ad,DC=adatum,DC=com".**, enter **y**.

     > The highest possible domain functional level is Windows Server 2016.
 The domain is already at that level.

-1. At the prompt **Performing the operation "Set" on target "DC=ad,DC=adatum,DC=com".**, enter **y**.

 ### Task 2: Raise the forest functional level